KhronosGroup/Vulkan-Profiles/layer/TUTORIAL.md

 If you find issues, please report to [Khronos's Vulkan-Profiles GitHub repository](https://github.com/KhronosGroup/Vulkan-Profiles/issues).

 ### Profiles Layer operation and profiles file
-At application startup, during `vkEnumeratePhysicalDevices()`, the Profiles layer initializes its internal tables from the actual physical device in the system, then loads the profile, which specifies override values to apply to those internal tables.
+At application startup, during `vkEnumeratePhysicalDevices()`, the Profiles layer initializes its internal tables from the actual physical device in the system, then loads the profiles file, which specifies override values to apply to those internal tables.

 JSON file formats consumed by the Profiles layer are specified by the following JSON schema https://schema.khronos.org/vulkan/profiles-1.3.204.json#